 When balancing the hardships of the parties, and the public, injunctive relief is still warranted, especially because Respondent will suffer no harm by having to send notices to the challenged registrants.
-Indeed, Humboldt County and Lander County have already processed the challenges, and Storey County had already acknowledged that the notices had been prepared but have not been sent out because of the Secretary of State's faulty opinion.
+Indeed, Humboldt County and Lander County have already processed the challenges, and Storey County has already acknowledged that the notices have been prepared but have not been sent out.
 The public has a right to make sure the voter rolls are clean and that if an individual has moved out of the State or to a different location in Nevada, the registration will be placed in inactive status and will thereafter be cancelled after the allowable time.

-The balance of hardships to a registrant being challenged is also minimal, if there is a hardship at all.
+The balance of hardships to registrants being challenged is also minimal, if there is a hardship at all.
 Indeed, the registrants will receive notice that they have been challenged and depending on their circumstances, can take several actions, including responding to the notice and/or voting at any election up to the 2026 general election.
 The challenged registrant can also do nothing.